Greater Toronto Al-Anon Information Services (GTAIS)

 Acton, Bolton, Bramalea, Brampton, Erin, Georgetown, Milton, Woodbridge

 Aurora, Beaverton, Bradford, Keswick, King City, Newmarket, Orangeville, Stouffville, Sutton West, Tottenham

 District 21 – Toronto Central

 Agincourt, Markham, Scarborough, Toronto, Unionville

 Ajax, Bowmanville, Orono, Oshawa, Pickering, Port Perry, Whitby

 GTAIS provides services as suggested in the Al-Anon Service Manual:

-- Provides Meeting Lists for all Al-Anon and Alateen groups in the area.
+- Provides Meeting Lists for Al-Anon and Alateen groups in Districts 16 through 23.